juliomejia97/Hibernate-Course/README.md

 ### Column Annotation

-Decide when Hibernate insert a row when insert or u
+Decide when Hibernate insert a row when:

 - Insertable:
 - Updatable: When I update, I do not update a field.